 - You may change your major one time.
 A second change will require an Extension of Eligibility appeal.

 - If you have already earned a degree, you will need to file an Extension of Eligibility appeal.
-If you already have a degree and want to pursue pre-nursing, an appeal will not be considered until you are admitted into the Nursing program.
+If you already have a degree or have nearly met the degree requirements of another program and want to pursue pre-nursing, an appeal will not be considered until you are admitted into the Nursing program.

-- Coursework taken at another institution that is officially transcribed does count toward the 150% maximum.
+- Coursework taken at another institution that is officially transcribed does counts toward the 150% maximum.